stefanofa/awesome/TOPICS.md

 ## backend

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## caching

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## keyvalue

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## keyvalue-db

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## local-storage

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## localstorage

+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

+## preferences-datastore

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## remote-storage

+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

+## settings-storage

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## web

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack
+*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
+It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 *   [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.